DumplingsDevs/Pipelines/docs/configuration.md

 # Configuration

-In this section of the documentation, you'll learn how to configure Pipeline.
+This guide provides overview of the various options available in Pipeline.

 -----